-Below is a description of the measures performed for this reporting period, as of March 1, 2024, to exercise due diligence on the source and chain of custody of the necessary conflict minerals contained in our products:
+Below is a description of the measures performed for this reporting period, as of March 1, 2025, to exercise due diligence on the source and chain of custody of the necessary conflict minerals contained in our products:

-- Conducted a supply chain survey of suppliers that we identified may be supplying Intel with products that contain necessary conflict minerals using the CMRT, requesting country of origin information regarding the necessary conflict minerals and identification of smelters and refiners that process such minerals. - Contacted Surveyed Suppliers on responses to supply chain surveys that we identified as having contained incomplete or potentially inaccurate information to seek additional clarifying information. - Received a CMRT from 100% of our Surveyed Suppliers in response to our supply chain survey request. - Compared smelters and refiners identified by Surveyed Suppliers against the list of facilities that are conformant to a responsible mineral assurance program. - Monitored and tracked Surveyed Suppliers, and smelters and refiners identified by Surveyed Suppliers, which we identified as not meeting our Responsible Minerals Sourcing Policy or contractual requirements, to determine their progress in meeting those requirements. - Performed risk mitigation efforts with Surveyed Suppliers we identified as not in conformity with our Responsible Minerals Sourcing Policy or contractual requirements by working with them to bring them into compliance. - In 2023 met with 18 smelters and refiners to encourage and assist their participation in a responsible minerals assurance program if they were not yet participating and provide capacity-building and Corrective Action Plan (CAP) support for those undergoing their first audit. - Provided two progress reports to MSO senior management and one progress report to our CLO that summarized the status of our responsible minerals program.
+Conducted a supply chain survey of suppliers that we identified may be supplying Intel with products that contain necessary conflict minerals using the CMRT, requesting country of origin information regarding the necessary conflict minerals and identification of smelters and refiners that process such minerals.

+- Contacted Surveyed Suppliers on responses to supply chain surveys that we identified as having contained incomplete or potentially inaccurate information to seek additional clarifying information. - Received a CMRT from 99% of our Surveyed Suppliers in response to our supply chain survey request. - Compared smelters and refiners identified by Surveyed Suppliers against the list of facilities that are conformant to a responsible mineral assurance program. - Monitored and tracked Surveyed Suppliers, and smelters and refiners identified by Surveyed Suppliers, which we identified as not meeting our Responsible Minerals Sourcing Policy or contractual requirements, to determine their progress in meeting those requirements. - Performed risk mitigation efforts with Surveyed Suppliers we identified as not in conformity with our Responsible Minerals Sourcing Policy or contractual requirements by working with them to bring them into compliance. - In 2024 met with 14 smelters and refiners to encourage and assist their participation in a responsible minerals assurance program if they were not yet participating and provide capacity-building and Corrective Action Plan (CAP) support for those undergoing their first audit.